 1. Latitude and the Angle of Incidence

 Latitude is arguably the most important factor determining solar radiation.
 The Earth's spherical shape means that sunlight strikes the surface at different angles depending on latitude.
 At the equator, sunlight strikes the surface at a nearly perpendicular angle, resulting in maximum energy intensity.
-As latitude increases, the angle of incidence decreases, and the sunlight is spread over a larger area, reducing its intensity.
+But as latitude increases, the angle of incidence decreases, and the sunlight is spread over a larger area, reducing its intensity.
 This is why the poles receive significantly less solar radiation than the equator.

 2. Earth's Axial Tilt and Seasons